Isaac's Tea Trail Route

 Click on the map to view a detailed version of the Isaac's Tea Trail route

-Potential trouble spots - Stop Press - Easter 2016
+Potential trouble spots - Stop Press - November 2017

-(1) Roughside(GR 783 452) is well named, head for the ruined farmstead of this name.
-The foot path over the County boundary into Cumbria has been re-aligned to follow the definitive way almost down to the track in front of Roughside, which keeps to the contour round to the road into Nenthead.
-There is a bench seat and bladed sign on the Right of Way where the path runs above and past Roughside.
-Avoid the temptation to drop straight done towards the ruin.
+(2) Roughside(GR 783 452) is well named, head for the ruined farmstead of this name.
+The foot path over the County boundary into Cumbria passes above the ruined Roughside farm.
+There is a bench seat and bladed sign on the Right of Way where the trail path does a dog leg turn and offers a good view over the Nent Valley.

 OS maps include inaccuracies:-